 DEMOCRATIC CHAIR SERIES with CURTIS BUCHANAN & ELIA BIZZARRI

 Elia is joined by Curtis Buchanan in this class series on building the Democratic Chair–a chair of Buchanan’s design that blends modern design and simplistic technology.
 These are each full 2-hour recordings of the live-streamed online classes.
-Make a donation for the video you would like to watch and you will receive an email with a passcode allowing you to view and/or download the recording.
+Make a donation for the video you would like to watch with the button below each description and you will receive an email with a passcode allowing you to view and/or download that recording.
+Alternately, you may purchase the entire series here for $100.
 Email Seth with any questions.

 DEMOCRATIC CHAIR PT.
 1: STRETCHERS, POSTS AND LEGS